MicrosoftDocs/power-pages-docs/power-pages-docs/faq-data-summarization.md

 ## What is data summarization API in Power Pages?

 The summarization API for Dataverse records provides summaries for records used in web pages.
 Only users with access to the record can retrieve the summary.
-The API is secured using the Power Pages Auth model, protected by a CSRF token, and cannot be used outside the pages site.
-The Power Pages maker can provide the summarization prompt using site settings, end user cannot modify or pass any prompt.
+The API is secured using the Power Pages Auth model, protected by a CSRF (Cross-Site Request Forgery) token, and can't be used outside the pages site.
+The Power Pages maker can provide the summarization prompt using site settings.
+The end user can't modify or pass any prompt.

 ## What are the system capabilities?

-- It gives the makers more flexibility and control over the data summarization, by allowing them to configure UI component using the API.
+- This feature gives the makers more flexibility and control over data summarization, by allowing them to configure UI component using the API.

-- It reduces the cognitive load and effort on the part of the site users, by providing them with concise and informative summaries of the complex and multi-page content.
+- This feature reduces the cognitive load and effort from site users, by providing them with concise and informative summaries of the complex and multi-page content.

 - It brings focus to the value and quality of the content on the pages, by highlighting the most relevant and important information.